rssoftwareab/arrigo-support/docs/ali_errors.md

 `Arrigo Scada API was not updated correctly.
 Found version (X.X.X) but expected (Y.Y.Y)`

 ALI failed to copy the correct version of the Arrigo Scada API.
-Follow the instructions [docs.arrigo.se](https://docs.arrigo.se/Troubleshooting/Arrigo%20Local/00_Restarting%20the%20AppPool/) to stop the Arrigo app pool (but do not start it, per the instructions), then run the installer again.
+Follow the instructions [docs.arrigo.se](https://docs.arrigo.se/Troubleshooting/Arrigo%20Local/00_Restarting%20the%20AppPool/) to stop the Arrigo app pool (but do not start it, as per the given instructions), then run the installer again.

 ## 2000